 4. Rethink your need for a credit card

 Aside from savings accounts, banks also offer credit cards.
 This is where the concepts of debit and credit cards came into the picture.

-For those confused yet about the difference between the two, a debit card is your savings account.
-Using your debit card in shopping or paying groceries means you are using your saved money.
+For those confused about the difference between the two, a debit card is your savings account.
 You do not owe an amount to the bank.
+Using your debit card in shopping or paying for groceries means using your saved money.

-On the other hand, the credit card means 'debt.'
+On the other hand, a credit card means 'debt.'
 Once you use it, the amount deducted from it automatically becomes a debt under your name, specific to the issuing bank.